 In addition, Authentication Manager provides the following choices for strong authentication:

-RSA SecurID tokens.
+- RSA SecurID tokens.
 Hardware and software tokens provide tokencodes that enable users to authenticate and access resources protected by Authentication Manager and the Cloud Authentication Service.

 A tokencode is a pseudorandom number, usually six digits in length.
 Tokencodes are time-based, changing at regular intervals.
 To gain access to protected resources, a user enters a personal identification number (SecurID PIN) + the number displayed on the token (tokencode).
 The combination of the SecurID PIN and the tokencode is called a passcode.

 The user is granted access only if Authentication Manager validates the passcode.
 Otherwise, the user is denied access.
 Authentication Manager also supports pinless SecurID authentication, in which case a SecurID PIN is not required.

 - Risk-based authentication (RBA).
 Strengthens RSA SecurID authentication and traditional password-based authentication by discreetly analyzing user behavior and the device from which a user authenticates to identify potentially risky or fraudulent authentication attempts.
 When RBA is used to protect a network resource, the system determines the assurance level of each authentication attempt based on the user’s profile, authentication device, and authentication history.